 Usually the two parties will form a new company such as an LLC to conduct operations or to own the investment.
 This is usually the recommended path if the parties intend to cooperate over the long term.

 However, if the opportunity between the parties is a one-time venture where the parties intend to cease working together once the agreement or deal is completed, a joint venture agreement may be an excellent option.

-For example, consider a common JV Agreement scenario used by real estate investors, and let’s say you’re the real estate investor.
+For example, consider a common joint venture agreement scenario used by real estate investors, and let’s say you’re the real estate investor.
 You purchase a property in your LLC or s-corporation and intend to rehab and then sell the property for a profit.

 Then you, the real estate investor, finds a contractor to conduct the rehab.
 Your arrangement with the contractor is that the contractor will be reimbursed their expenses and costs and is then paid a share of the profits from the sale of the property following the rehab.

-In this scenario, the JV Agreement works well as both you and the contractor can outline the responsibilities and how profits/losses will be shared following the sale of the property.
+In this scenario, the joint venture agreement works well as both you and the contractor can outline the responsibilities and how profits/losses will be shared following the sale of the property.

 It is possible to have the contractor added to your s-corporation or LLC in order to share in profits.
 But that could be bad for you.

 If you did add the contractor to your s-corporation or LLC, that contractor would permanently be an owner of your company.
 Which is bad because you will likely use that company for other properties and investments where the contractor is not involved.

 As a result, a JV Agreement between your company that owns the property and the contractors construction company that will complete the construction work is preferred.